SubhanAli94/PrinkPronk-L5-24/README.md

 # HappyBird-L5-24
-A basic 2D game developed in Unity platform during the Game Development Course, which I taught, at Bath Spa University.
+A basic 2D game developed in Unity platform to support my students get started with their projects quickly.